htlvb/TdoTGuide/README.md

 # TdoT Guide
-Web app for creating a personal tour on the open day.
+Web app for exploring offers on the open day.